jonhaddow/molliesmarket/README.md

-# Gatsby Wastefree
+# Mollie's Market

-A static blog built using gatsby.
+A static site built using gatsby.

 ## Running locally